-So April 2016 bought with it a rainy day in London when the homeless march took place.
-It started on the main road outside of 10 Downing Street, (no one could actually stand directly outside 10 Downing Street; it was well protected with huge wrought black iron gates and a couple of security guards, to keep the commoners out of course).
+April 2016 - a rainy day in London when the homeless march took place.
+It started on the main road outside of 10 Downing Street, (no one could actually stand directly outside 10 Downing Street; it was well protected with huge wrought black iron gates and a couple of security guards).
 People were standing around, some looking miserable, others waiting and anticipating, a few preparing their signs and banners.
 The march was taking place in protest of the spikes that had been put up in places around London where homeless people slept to discourage them from sleeping there.
 There was also a new law that had come into effect which allowed the police to fine homeless people for sleeping rough.
 How the homeless were going to pay off the fine when they didn’t have a home was beyond me.

 The crowd grew bigger over time.
 More and more people joined and in the end, there were at least a few hundred people.
 They started walking down the main road towards Oxford Circus.
 I loved the rain, it was perfect.
 The roads gleamed with wetness, evoking a sense of loneliness in a big city full of people and lights which the homeless people must feel and I thought the various black umbrellas that popped up here and there were so ironically British.
 Someone wore a Guy Fawkes mask and I thought to myself, ‘How symbolic and powerful, I must at least get a good mid shot of this guy’ and discreetly followed him around until I did.